 Air Traffic Management (ATM)

-The market is being disrupted by remote towers and the digitalization of operations.
+The market is being disrupted by remote towers and the digitalisation of operations.
 Future opportunities include the integration of drones into national air space, as well as the emergence of urban air mobility in the form of electric vertical take-off and landing (VTOL) aircraft.
 Our research includes ATM segments such as communication, navigation, and surveillance.

 Maintenance, Repair and Overhaul (MRO)

 An important trend that we track is the emergence of MRO 4.0, defined by the digital transformation of technical operations, smart workshops, and the evolution of predictive maintenance tools.
 Furthermore, witnessing the growing importance of OEMs in the aftermarket and the large order books of airline customers in emerging markets, global players are increasingly looking to establish a local footprint through collaborations, joint ventures, and mergers and acquisitions.
-Our research covers aircraft line, light and heavy maintenance markets, as well as component repair and overhaul, modifications, and engine maintenance.
+Our research covers aircraft line, light, and heavy maintenance markets, as well as component repair and overhaul, modifications, and engine maintenance.

 IT solutions are critical to improving infrastructural and operational efficiencies, and streamlining service provision.
-Aerospace IT solutions—from traditional enterprise resource planning (ERP) solutions, product lifecycle management (PLM) software, and in-service support tools, to 3D simulation for product, supply chain and factory management—are now targeting aerospace suppliers.
+Aerospace IT solutions—from traditional Enterprise Resource Planning (ERP) solutions, Product Lifecycle Management (PLM) software, and in-service support tools, to 3D simulation for product, supply chain and factory management—are now targeting aerospace suppliers.

 New Market Segments